ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 - the backend should _always_ assume the front end is compromised and not to be trusted

 Here we are just storing the user's name, etc. and are not using anything other than the token for security purposes.
 As has already been noted, tampering with the key invalidates it, so it cannot be used to gain elevated access.

+Our implementation still has an issue where someone _could_ gain access to the device and steal the authentication token.
+Protecting yourself from that scenario is where using a product like <a href="https://ionic.io/docs/identity-vault" _target="blank">Identity Vault</a> comes in to play.
+We are not ready for that yet, but we _have_ architected our application such that we can easily replace `@capacitor/storage` with something else in the future if we decide to.
+This is why we are so careful to separate our concerns and make sure every module within our system has a single responsibility.

 ## Conclusion